gvwilson/rsdx/src/parse/index.md

 -   Using regular expressions if you have to, but an out-of-the-box parser if one is available.
 ---

+## The Problem

--   We are studying the impact of a toxic waste leak on snails on Vancouver Island
+-   We are studying the impact of toxic waste on snails on Vancouver Island
 -   First step is to read data files with snail weight readings from four sample sites
+-   But the files are formatted inconsistently

+---

+## The Data

 -   First file looks like this

 [%inc GBY.csv %]